lmfit/uncertainties/doc/numpy_guide.rst

 (Latin 1 appears to in fact be the encoding used in :func:`numpy.savetxt` [as of NumPy 1.12].
-This encoding seems to be the one hardcoded in func:`numpy.compat.asbytes`.)
+This encoding seems to be the one hardcoded in :func:`numpy.compat.asbytes`.)

 The array can then be loaded: